ylno/ios-sim/README.md

 Supports Xcode 6 only since version 3.x.

 The ios-sim tool is a command-line utility that launches an iOS application on the iOS Simulator.
 This allows for niceties such as automated testing without having to open Xcode.

 Features
 --------

 * Choose the device family to simulate, i.e. iPhone or iPad.
 Run using "showdevicetypes" option to see available device types, and pass it in as the "devicetypeid" parameter.
-* Setup environment variables.
-* Pass arguments to the application.
-* See the stdout and stderr, or redirect them to files.

 See the `--help` option for more info.

+The unimplemented options below are in the [backlog](https://github.com/phonegap/ios-sim/issues?utf8=✓&q=is%3Aopen+label%3A4.x+label%3Afeature-request)

 Usage
 -----